mansim07/dataplex-labs/README.md

 - For Argolis Account
     1. Use "admin@" account
-    2. Create a new Argolis Project for this lab
+    2. Create a new ArgolispProject for this lab
     3. Make sure "admin@" user has the below privileges
         - Owner
         - ServiceAccountTokenCreator